Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Introduction

-This paper is structured as follows.
+The paper is structured as follows.
 In Sec.~\ref{CohStaDisc} we recapitulate the problem of minimum-error quantum state discrimination, the notion of Gaussian and non-Gaussian states and measurements, and the issues that arise when the states to be discriminated belong to infinite-dimensional Hilbert spaces.
 In Sec.~\ref{WavPar} we introduce the notion of continuously and discretely labelled measurements and analyse their fundamental differences and connection to wave-particle duality.
-Following this, in Sec.~\ref{ngrotsec} we define some continuously labelled receivers based on unitary rotations by pure state projectors and show that they exceed the Gaussian limit.
-In Sec.~\ref{LegPolSec} we define a different type of continuously labelled receiver, based on the orthogonality of the Legendre polynomials, and show that this receiver also exceeds the Gaussian limit.
-In Sec.~\ref{StelRan} we discuss the role of non-Gaussianity in coherent state discrimination.
-Based on the stellar rank, we find two examples at finite and infinite non-Gaussianity which are detrimental to the error rate, showing that non-Gaussianity does not guarantee improved discrimination performance.
+Following this, in Sec.~\ref{ngrotsec} we define a first type of continuously labelled receivers based on non-Gaussian unitaries combined with Gaussian measurements and show that they exceed the Gaussian limit.
+In Sec.~\ref{LegPolSec}, we define a second type of continuously labelled receiver based on the orthogonality of the Legendre polynomials, and show that this receiver also surpasses the Gaussian limit.
+In Sec.~\ref{StelRan} we discuss the role of non-Gaussianity in coherent state discrimination, and define a measure of non-Gaussianity of quantum measurements based on the stellar rank.
+We find two examples at finite and infinite non-Gaussianity which are detrimental to the error rate, showing that non-Gaussianity does not guarantee improved discrimination performance.
 Lastly, in Sec.~\ref{conclusion}, we conclude by summarising our findings and addressing future directions this work could take.